Check out the new BIOHME web app that connects humans to biodiversity and ecosystem services!✕

 Where does biodiversity loss occur?

-disappearing species and damaged ecosystems vary by regions and biomes,
+While disappearing species and damaged ecosystems vary by regions and biomes, consistent evidence indicates a global scale to biodiversity loss.

 See World Wildlife Fund’s Living Planet biennual reports.